PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 correct blank for each sample, which the user gave by submitting a number.
 This then creates the pairs dictionary, like the one manually created above, but with less effort and typing.
 This can then be used in the sans_reduction or sesans_reduction, as normal.

-Note that the `oracle` parameter was only needed in this instance because we're inside the test framework.
+.. note:: The `oracle` parameter was only needed in this instance because we're inside the test framework.
 Under normal conditions, that parameter can be ignored.

 >>> sans_reduction("tests/sans_out.py", d, pairs, "Mask.txt", direct=85)